 Air Fryer Instructions

-To make these in an air fryer, use glass custard cups instead of muffin pans for the wrappers.
-Bake at 325ºF following the instructions above.
+To make air fryer wonton cup appetizers, use glass custard cups instead of muffin pans.
+Bake at 325ºF following the instructions in the recipe card at the bottom of this post.

 If you’re making these ahead of time, store them in an air-tight container at room temperature.
 They’ll last for up to two days.